SEND Information Report

 When students join Co-op Academy Swinton School in Year 7, the Sendco or Ass Sendco visits primary schools to discuss children who may have special educational needs with the Primary school Sendco.
 Prior to that senior staff work closely with local primary schools arranging special events and trips providing opportunities for primary school children and parents to see our school and meet our staff.
 In some cases, parents of SEND children are given an individual tour of our school easing any apprehension or fears parents may have with their children joining our school.
 Additional support may be put in place during the child’s first term at the school, to help the student to manage and reduce any anxieties that they may have using our Nurture Program as the vanguard for children with very low self-esteem or who are vulnerable.

 As students prepare for the next stage in their education, the SENCO liaises with the careers advisory staff who visit our school on a regular basis.
 This is to ensure that children with special educational needs receive thoughtful and relevant guidance on their future progression.
 There is then close communication between the SENCO and staff at our students’ receiving colleges, or other destinations.

 Co-op Academy Swinton has an SEND Policy which can be found on our website (https://swinton.coopacademies.co.uk) together with the SEND Local Offer.
 Contact details for the SENDCO and the school are contained on both policies.

-If complaints are not satisfied parents can complain to the Governor overseeing SEN at Co-op Academy Swinton.
-The Head of Academy, Mrs Zarina Ali, together with the Senior Leadership Team usually organise and structure any resulting investigation.
+If complaints are not satisfied parents can complain to the Governor overseeing SENd at Co-op Academy Swinton.
+The Head of Academy, Mrs Zarina Ali, together with the Senior Leadership Team who will usually organise and structure any resulting investigation.